Research output per year

 His first book is Samuel Richardson and the Theory of Tragedy (Manchester University Press).
 Other People's Politics: Populism to Corbynism was published by Zer0 Books in 2019.
 Work Want Work: Labour and Desire at the End of Capitalism (co-written with Mareile Pfannebecker) appeared with Zed Books in 2020.
 A revised version appeared in German as Alles Ist Arbeit (Edition Nautlius, 2022), and a Chinese edition is under contract.

-He is happy to be contacted about graduate work on any literary or political/cultural topic, and by students wishing to study contemporary politics and media using critical theory approaches.
+James is happy to be contacted about graduate work on any literary or political/cultural topic, and by students wishing to study contemporary politics and media using critical theory approaches.

-* Eighteenth-century literature, especially the novels of Samuel Richardson
+* Eighteenth-century literature, especially the novels of Samuel Richardson and Charlotte Lennox

 * The reception of Shakespeare in the eighteenth century